Program for the eradication of polio in the world is a key global campaign, which is supported by Rotary.

 Today the fight against polio reflects a series of posters in which prominent figures demonstrate the gesture of the fingers "We are this close to ending polio".
 In particular, this program was attended by Bill Gates, actor Jackie Chan, Archbishop Desmond Tutu, Korean pop star Psy and many others

-The goal of complete eradication of polio in the world to 2018 was declared.
-Every dollar Rotary commits to polio eradication will be matched two-to-one by the Bill & Melinda Gates Foundation up to $35 million a year through 2018.
+The goal of complete eradication of polio in the world was declared.
+Every dollar Rotary commits to polio eradication will be matched two-to-one by the Bill & Melinda Gates Foundation up to $50 million a year through 2018.

 End polio now